phetsims/phet-info/ide/idea/setup.md

     "Import Scheme", and navigate to where the code style is located (noted above).
 9. Configure node.
 In `File > Settings > Language & Frameworks > Javascript`, Make sure `ECMAScript 5.1` is selected, and check `Prefer Strict mode`.
+    * For ES6+ repositories/directors, you'll want to hit the '...' button, add the paths, and set their Language to `ECMAScript 6`.
+Currently, this should be done for `rosetta`, `perennial`, `installer-builder` and `chipper/js/grunt`.
 10. Configure eslint.
 In `File > Settings > Language & Frameworks > Javascript > Code Quality Tools > Eslint`:
     * Find your node.exe file (probably set up through the project).
 (May be filled in automatically)
     * Fill out ESLint package location (unless global, `chipper/node_modules/eslint`).
 (May be filled in automatically)